Media roundtable with App State athletic director Doug Gillin is revealing, candid, broad

 "I think everyone is interested in what the position of the Big 12 is going to be.
 Perhaps rightfully, when that news first came out, everyone started scurrying, as if the world was going to change tomorrow.

 "Where I sit, we always want to be relevant.
-We want to have good products, making sure we are competitive and our university obviously checks all of the academic boxes.
+We want to have good products, making sure we are competitive.
+Our university obviously checks all of the academic boxes.
 We feel really good about that.

 "The Sun Belt Conference is really, really strong.
-When you look at when the college football playoff that goes from four to twelve teams, in my opinion there is no more a Group of Five.
+When you look at if the College Football Playoff goes from four to twelve teams, in my opinion there is no more a Group of Five.
 When you look at the Sun Belt, our conference is as good as there is in that classification and we have as good a shot as anybody in making the college football playoff.
-I know there is a lot that has to happen there and you can't have one conversation without the other, but I feel really good about where the Sun Belt is in terms of the top conference within that Group of Five."
+I know there is a lot that has to happen there and you can't have one conversation without the other, but I feel really good about where the Sun Belt is in terms of a top conference within that Group of Five."

 What would be the most advantageous for App State?

-"We trying to do some of that (thinking) regardless of conference alignment, but certainly playing regionally, against schools like Charlotte, Marshall, North Carolina, Wake Forest.
-Schools that fit our geographic footprint, that fans can easily travel to and that we can easily travel to.
+"We are trying to do some of that (thinking) regardless of conference alignment.
+Certainly, playing regionally against schools like Charlotte, Marshall, North Carolina, Wake Forest... schools that fit our geographic footprint, that fans can easily travel to and that we can easily travel to.
 The expense side is lower, obviously.
 In our non-conference scheduling, we always try to look at regional opportunities."

 Given how the Sun Belt has been strengthened in the years since App State gained conference membership in 2014, and the prospective need for the Group of Five conferences to be more competitive to stay relevant vs. an SEC that is at least adding Texas and Oklahoma, what is the feasibility of the Sun Belt merging with Conference USA or the American Athletic Conference to create a mega-conference with more regional rivalries?